Q14. I write in pencil?

 - You have to send the original TRF to the test centre you received it from.

 - During the period of remarking your test results cannot be used to apply for a university or to be sent to an immigration office.

-- Should the scores change after the Enquiry on Results, we will issue a new Test Report Form for the candidate, who can apply for (5) five extra copies to be sent to receiving institutions free of charge within one month of the printing date at the bottom of the new Test Report Form.
+- Should the scores change after the Enquiry on Results, we will issue a new Test Report Form for the test taker, who can apply for (5) five extra copies to be sent to receiving institutions free of charge within one month of the printing date at the bottom of the new Test Report Form.

 - You can apply for the Remark only at the Test Centre you took the IELTS Test.（This Test Centre is “Japan Study Abroad Foundation (JP112)”）